 On completing the course, students will be able to:

-- Demonstrate a better understanding of the role Buddhist culture plays in the various forms of Chinese life such as thought, value, visual art, architecture, literature, language, and folk beliefs.
+- Demonstrate a better understanding of the role Buddhist culture played in the various forms of Chinese life such as thought, value, visual art, architecture, literature, language, and folk beliefs.

 - Demonstrate an awareness of the characteristics and diversities of China’s cultural heritage and the impact of Buddhism.

-- Apply the knowledge and understanding gained to study the deeper implications of Buddhist thought for modern society together with other philosophical and religious systems.
+- Apply the knowledge and understanding gained to study the deeper implications of Buddhist thought for modern society together with other philosophical and religious systems in an argumentative essay.

 Offer Semester and Day of Teaching